chrisckc/DotNetCoreAureliaSPA/dotnetcore21-spa/ClientApp/Readme.md

 ### Aurelia Project Creation and Configuration

-Rename / move or delete the existing ClietApp dir.
+Rename / move or delete the existing ClientApp dir.
 Run this from within the dotnet project folder:

 ```au new```